 - Circulation and Advertising Training Opportunities

-Unlike many institutions of higher learning, the Kansas Press Association focuses on the needs and life of community newspapers.
-The workshops and training activities listed above focus on the needs, future and philosophy of community newspapers.
+The Kansas Press Association's workshops and training activities focus on the needs, future and philosophy of community newspapers.
 Community newspapers serve as the cornerstone upon which local business, government, schools and social life are built.

 B) Endowed Support to Promote, Protect and Advocate Open Government and Foster Public Understanding of a Free and Independent Press